E.3 Publication Policy

 This description of the ICGC data release policy is directed primarily at issues concerning the use of Consortium data in scientific publications.
 The intent of the policy is to accelerate the use of the data by the global scientific community while, at the same time, allowing the data producers to get appropriate scientific credit for their work through publications.
 To facilitate this goal, the data producers agree not to restrict the use of the data by others, while the data users are encouraged to act in a manner that is consistent with this policy providing unrestricted access to pre-publication data.

-This list will be periodically revised by the ICGC to reflect the continually evolving fields of genomics, bioinformatics, and to comply with ethics and privacy policies and regulations.
+This policy will remain under review to reflect the continually evolving fields of genomics, bioinformatics, and to comply with ethics and privacy policies and regulations.

 - https://www.genome.gov/Pages/Research/WellcomeReport0303.pdf.